Chronicle User Guide

 - Consistent location naming improves cluster quality in map and graph.

-Building a Storyline Across Multiple Memoirs
+Building a Memory Chapter Across Multiple Memoirs

 - Start with the anchor memory that defines the central event.